 Finally, in many areas of the U.S., finding a property that meets the 1 percent rule is next to impossible.
-I invest in the mid-west, and given the high rate of foreclosures, have been able to find properties that generate rents at or near 1 percent of total cost.
-I am able to finance nearly 100% of the total cost on a 30-year fixed rate mortgage that enables me to generate positive cash flow immediately, even after factoring in an allowance for repairs and vacancy.
+I invest in the mid-west, and given the high rate of foreclosures, have been able to find properties that generate rents at or near 1 percent of the total cost.
+I am able to finance nearly 100% of the total cost on a 30-year fixed-rate mortgage that enables me to generate positive cash flow immediately, even after factoring in an allowance for repairs and vacancy.

 I live in Northern Virginia, an area of very expensive real estate.
-It’s impossible to find a single family home that can be rented for 1% of the cost.
+It’s impossible to find a single-family home that can be rented for 1% of the cost.
 The result is that I don’t invest in this area.
 Many certainly do, but they rely more on increasing property values for their returns.
 They are also forced to invest more cash in each property.